 ‘This is my take on a classic American pastry that deserves to be better known over here.
 With its soft, rich dough, hints of cinnamon and vanilla, and crisp, caramelised crust sprinkled with crunchy nuts, it offers a lovely (and highly addictive) mixture of textures and flavours.’
 Heston

-Heston's cinnamon roll in caramel sauce
+Heston's cinnamon roll monkey bread

 For the dough